mrkkrp/markkarpov.com/post/exposure.md

 ## ISO

 I always shoot in the manual mode, but with ISO set to auto.
-While aperture and shutter speed are often can be used for artistic purposes, ISO value for a good exposure is something that is easily deducible given the other two parameters and the amount of light you have.
+While aperture and shutter speed often can be used for artistic purposes, ISO value for a good exposure is something that is easily deducible given the other two parameters and the amount of light you have.
 Your camera can set ISO for you—tweaking it manually is a waste of time.
 In addition to that, auto ISO will automatically take care of minor changes in light, e.g. if you're